charleswagner/SpecPilot/.specpilot/engine/protocols/initialization.md

     **💡 Quick Reference**: Each mode has specific protocols and expectations.
 Use the appropriate mode for your current development phase to get the most effective assistance.

-6.  **Final Step**: After completing the systematic check and providing the modes overview, announce completion and guide the user to the next step:
+6.  **Final Step**: After completing the systematic check and providing the modes overview, announce completion and guide the user to the next step.
+Log completion: `📝 - [LOG_HELPER] - log_milestone("✅", "INITIALIZATION_COMPLETE", "SpecPilot framework initialization complete - ready for development")`

     "Initialization complete.
 The framework is now ready to guide you. **To begin the guided development process, say 'Enter Pilot Mode'.**"